 With internet access, there are so many ways to plan your trip that allow you to reach your destination as soon as possible.
 To get oriented, first see the TTC comprehensive transit map which includes the Blue Night transit network, a separate schedule that runs after regular day hours.

-You may choose to settle in other areas of the GTA and wish to commute into Toronto or other cities for work.
+You may choose to settle in other areas of the GTA and wish to commute to Toronto or other cities for work.
 See the GO train full GTA system map to determine your public transportation options in the extended GTA.

 Ways to pay transit fares in the GTA